 The application deadline for the Ph.D. program is January 31, each year.
 All applications received by January 31, will be considered for first-round offers.
 Applications received after January 31 will be held for second-round consideration, if a second round of offers is required.

 Applications are for entry into the fall (September) program each year.

-The Ph.D. program is a 4 to a 5-year program.
-Students are funded for each of the 4 years while in the program.
-If a student requires a 5th year to complete the program, a 5th year is available, but the student will not receive funding for this final, 5th year.
+The Ph.D. program is a 4- to 5-year program.
+Students are funded for each of the 4 years while in the program with a TA assistantship and scholarship.
+If a student requires a 5th year to complete the program, scholarship stops but they can continue to work as Teaching Assistants.

 Domestic students will receive funding for 4 years, in the form of a Teaching Assistantship and a Departmental Scholarship.
 At the time of application, a student whose grade point average meets the Entrance Scholarship requirement will also receive a one-time payment in the first year of the program.

 International students are eligible to receive funding for 4 years in the form of a Teaching Assistantship.
 However, it is important to note that this funding will not cover full tuition and living expenses.
 International students will be required to secure their own, external funding to cover remaining fees and living expenses not covered by the Teaching Assistant award.

 The Faculty of Graduate and Postdoctoral Affairs requires applicants whose native tongue is not English to be tested for proficiency in English, with the exception for those who obtained their BA or MA degrees in English speaking institutions.
 NPSIA applicants must submit a CAEL Assessment™ score of a minimum of 70 or a TOEFL score of 250 computer-based or 100 iBT (minimum score of 25 in each of reading, writing, speaking and listening), or an IELTS score of 8.0, with a minimum of 7.5 in any subcategory.